 Herbs have been used since ancient times for their health promoting properties.
 Records show that the use of mint goes back as far as the Old Testament and the Egyptians.
 Today, most people associate mint with toothpaste, mouthwash, chewing gum and candy canes, but mint has so many other uses.
 Its sweet, fresh qualities has many medicinal and therapeutic benefits as well as culinary and household uses.

-At Peppermint Jim’s and Crosby Mint Farms we grow two varieties of true mints: Mentha Piperita, or peppermint, which produces a high concentration of menthol in its leaves; and Mentha Spicata, or spearmint, which produces a large amount of camphor, often seen as an active ingredient in over the counter ointments and rubs.
+At Peppermint Jim’s we grow two varieties of true mints: Mentha Piperita, or peppermint, which produces a high concentration of menthol in its leaves; and Mentha Spicata, or spearmint, which produces a large amount of camphor, often seen as an active ingredient in over the counter ointments and rubs.
 Mint is a perennial and propagates through its root stock, not from seed.
 The delicate purple flowers it produces are popular among bees, though.
 We are proud to say that we grow a root stock that is over 60 years old and has stood the test of time.
 Not all mints produce oils.
 As far as we know, there are over 2800 different varieties of mint in the world.
-As a true mint the bottom of each leave has glands and those, when matured, contain the essential oil.
+True mint have glands at the bottom of the leaves and when matured, contain the essential oil.
 This is what we harvest when we cut the mint for oil distillation.

 Besides its uplifting scent, mint also has many household uses such as an air freshener, pest control and deodorizer.
 You can make your own air fresheners or potpourri using mint oil or mint leaves.
 To repel ants and rodents simply drop a few drops of Peppermint or Spearmint oil to a cotton ball and place where the ants, spiders or mice are coming into your home.
 Mint is also used to repel aphids, flies, gnats, lice and moths!
 You can add a few drops of mint oil to your mop water, laundry softener or dishwasher to help against mold or odors.

-At Peppermint Jim and Crosby Mint Farms we work hard to bring you the best mint essential oils, mint products and fresh mint.
+At Peppermint Jim we work hard to bring you the best mint essential oils, mint products and fresh mint.
 Because we work closely with Mother Nature, small difference in batches may occur, resulting in slight variations in scent, color and feel.
 This is due to rain, sunshine, temperatures and overall weather conditions, but does not affect the effectiveness of the oils.